go-critic/go-critic/docs/overview.md

 <a name="unexportedCall-ref"></a>
 ## unexportedCall
-Detects calls of unexported method from unexported type outside that type
+Detects calls of unexported method from unexported type outside that type.

 **Before:**
 ```go